tliron/em-dash/README.md

-Em Dash
+Em—Dash
 =======

 **WORK IN PROGRESS, DO NOT USE**

-A GNOME Shell extension that replaces the built-in dash with a much enhanced version.
+A GNOME Shell extension that replaces the built-in overview dash with a much enhanced dash on the desktop.

-It provides the following optional extra features for the dash:
+It provides the following features for the dash:

 * Move it out of the overlay and into the **top panel** or dock it on an **edge** of one of the **monitors**.